...Заколюченные параллели

 In 1988 I went back to Khabarovsk where for 3 years I was working at the Institute for Applied Mathematics.
 Doing mathematics there was a bit of a challenge as the nearest real mathematical library was within 2 hours (in Tokyo: One hour by plane plus one hour by train).
 However having there Boris Botvinnik, Misha Borovoi and Petya Makienko surely helped.
 All in all, I have spent 28 of my life in Siberia, which makes me an Asian-American (I think).

 I left Russia for good in Fall of 1991.
-I spent 1991-1992 at MSRI and in University of Maryland (College Park) visiting Bill Goldman.
+I spent the academic year of 1991-1992 at MSRI (Berkeley), now called SLMath, and in University of Maryland (College Park) visiting Bill Goldman.

 From Summer of 1992 and until Summer of 2003 I was working at the University of Utah in Salt Lake City as an associate professor and (since 1997) a professor.
 In 2003 I moved to UCDavis where I reunited with my wife (who was in Atlanta before that); I am now a professor of mathematics here.
 In 2007, our department was ranked 4-th in the country in Faculty Scholarly Productivity.
 Hopefully, this means that we are producing something useful.

 My research area could be roughly described as geometric geometry (to distinguish it from, say, algebraic geometry), or Gromov-style geometry.
-I am on the editorial board of the journal "Groups, Geometry and Dynamics".
 In August of 2006 I gave an invited talk in the geometry section of ICM-2006 in Madrid.

 Me on Mathoverflow.